petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints.md

 - Shrink the [search response size](./search-blueprints/optimizing-search-response-size.md) by filtering out stored fields
 - [Collapse results](./search-blueprints/collapsing-search-results.md) with identical field values

 Search Blueprints does not work well with [Result Rankings](../../search-administration-and-tuning/result-rankings.md).
-Even if a result pinned by Result Rankings is filtered out in the blueprint, it appears at the top of the results.
+If a result pinned by Result Rankings is filtered out in the blueprint, it still appears at the top of the results.
 If possible, avoid using these features together.